KWDP: New owners

 In April 2011, KORC Radio, Inc., found a buyer in David J. Miller of Newport, Oregon.
 He agreed to purchase the station with his wholly owned Yaquina Bay Communications, Inc., as the broadcast license holder.
 The FCC accepted the station's filing on April 18, 2011, and approved the sale on June 21, 2011.
 The transaction was formally consummated on July 25, 2011.
-Yaquina Bay Communications holds the licenses for KNPT and KYTE plus owner David J. Miller's Pacific West Broadcasting, Inc., is the licensee for KBCH, KCRF-FM, and KNCU.
+Yaquina Bay Communications holds the licenses for KNPT and KYTE; owner David J. Miller's Pacific West Broadcasting, Inc., is the licensee for KBCH, KCRF-FM, and KNCU.

 On May 2, 2011, the station returned to the air as a simulcast of KBCH (1400 AM) in Lincoln City, Oregon.
-The station returned with a new call sign as well, switching to "KWDP" on April 19, 2011, just one week shy of a 20-year run as "KORC".
+The station returned with a new call sign as well, switching to KWDP on April 19, 2011, just one week shy of a 20-year run as KORC.

+Shutdown

+KWDP, along with its sister stations, shut down on December 31, 2023.
+The closure followed the August foreclosure of the stations' Newport studios, which were sold to Oregon Coast Bank in a sheriff's sale on December 5.
+The Federal Communications Commission cancelled the station’s license on January 8, 2025.